rezsam09/Filipino-English-Dementia-Classification/README.md

 This work investigates:
 1. Whether NLP-based dementia classifiers trained on English generalize to Filipino under zero-shot cross-lingual transfer.
-2. Whether NeoBERT's architectural advances over standard BERT translate into improved cross-lingual robustness in clinical settings.
+2. Whether NeoBERT's advances over standard BERT translate into improved cross-lingual robustness in clinical settings.
 3. The extent to which bilingual training can bridge the cross-lingual performance gap.

 Our key finding: **training data coverage is a stronger determinant of cross-lingual robustness than architectural design**.
 Models trained monolingually achieve near-perfect in-domain F1 (≥ 0.98) but collapse under zero-shot transfer (F1 ≤ 0.40), primarily due to failure to detect dementia-class samples.
 Bilingual training reduces this gap to ∆F1 < 0.01 across all models.